BZoennchen/supercollider-book/_sources/chapters/preamble/algorithms.md

 >It is a formula that exists in order to unfold, in the form of a process, in time and over time, and dependent on its past inputs. -- Julian Rohrhuber

 I am deeply fascinated by algorithms.
 My critique of [technology](sec-technology-and-art), which will also permeate this section, arises from a place of love and appreciation.
+Technological advancements have liberated us humans from the constraints of nature.
+And it is unlikely that many individuals would choose to reside in an era prior to the *industrial revolution*.
+However, as already mentioned, technology may have set us on an immutable course of existence that could ultimately lead to disaster.

+For me personally, technology is lifesaving and emancipatory.
-Following my Ph.D., I penned an article titled [Informatics - A Love Letter](https://bzoennchen.github.io/Pages/2021/06/08/Informatics-a-love-letter.html) in which I unabashedly express my gratitude towards the discipline.
+Following my Ph.D., I even penned an article titled [Informatics - A Love Letter](https://bzoennchen.github.io/Pages/2021/06/08/Informatics-a-love-letter.html) in which I unabashedly express my gratitude towards the discipline.
-For me, informatics or computer science is both an art and a science that has vastly expanded my realm of possibilities.
+Informatics or computer science is both an art and a science that has vastly expanded my realm of possibilities.
+It also seems glaringly obvious that if we want to find a solution to the escalating impacts of climate change, we will depend on technology.
+Any other solution could be so detrimental that I can't even begin to envision the consequences.
-Perhaps for this reason, I am driven to safeguard this craft from potential decline.
+Perhaps for these reasons, I am driven to safeguard this craft from potential decline.

 ## Introduction